sinai-dev/OSLDocs/Guides/Characters.md

 ## SL_CharacterTrainer example

-For C#, it's basically the same, just see [SL_SkillTree](API/SL_SkillTree) for details on how to set the SkillTree up.
+For C#, it's basically the same, just see [Custom Skill Trees](Guides/SkillTrees.md) for details on how to set the SkillTree up.

 For XML: